sagemath/sagewiki_to_gh-2022-10-10/Unit_of_Measurement.md

 sage: cos(2*pi*f*dt)
 0.30901699437502272
 }}}
- * Simplification between units of the same physical quantity (not present in '''Quantities''')
+ * Automatic simplification between units of the same physical quantity (in '''Quantities''' this is present but not automatic)
 {{{#!python
 sage: a = 1*MILE
 sage: b = 1*M